-- Multi-purpose cloud infrastructure, that you can use not just for Hadoop but for other services like hosting your web application, or databases within the same environment.
+- Multi-purpose cloud infrastructure that you can use for Hadoop and for other services like hosting your web application or databases within the same environment.

-- Shrink and expand cluster on demand, by adding/removing nodes from a cluster or resizing VMs.
+- Shrink and expand clusters on demand, by adding or removing nodes from a cluster or by resizing Virtual Machines (VM).

 - Ability to clone a VM and boot new VMs off of snapshots.

-- OpenStack can provide persistent local disks for Hadoop to use as its permanent storage.
+- OpenStack provides persistent local disks for Hadoop to use as its permanent storage.

 - When the Hadoop cluster is idle, some machines can be decommissioned and reused for other purposes.

-As Hadoop and the cloud grow together, the benefits of the combined offer will only grow stronger.
-For instance, there is ongoing work in the Apache Hadoop community to make Hadoop virtualization-aware which will ensure optimal data placement and provide support for failures in a cloud environment.
-The future looks even brighter as this will enable a truly elastic and reliable Hadoop Cluster.
-This work is all being completed in the open source community.
+As Hadoop and the cloud grow together, the benefits of the combined offer grow stronger.
+For instance, there is ongoing work in the Apache Hadoop community to make Hadoop virtualization-aware which ensures optimal data placement and provides support for failures in a cloud environment.
+The future looks even brighter because this enables a truly elastic and reliable Hadoop Cluster.
+This work is all being completed in the open-source community.

 Hortonworks Data Platform for Hadoop